isomerpages/gb-assist/pages/solutionrepo/solution20.md

 ### Description

 The automated rice washer has built-in sensors and allow water to flow through the rice consistently.
 It will cut the time spent washing rice by 60%.
 It comes with an automatic wastewater mechanism to retain rice when draining wash water.

-Min throughput: 6kg

-Grant support: 80% of cost of equipment, up to $16,000 grant
+Min throughput 6kgGrant support 80% of cost of equipment, up to $16,000 grant

-### Details of Solution
+### Packages Available

 N.A.